ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 TODO: Link to ConfigureAppId png

-- Once the app creation has finished select "Dashboard" from the navigation bar and take note of your "App ID" (we will need this in future steps when setting up our Unity project).
+- Once the app creation has finished, select "Dashboard" from the navigation bar and take note of your "App ID" (we will need this in future steps when setting up our Unity project).

 TODO: Link to AppDashboard.png